 Broad sets of applicability.

 Wireless LAN (WLAN) continues to gain momentum, demonstrating that it has become an important and sometimes indispensable aspect of people's daily lives.
 The global pandemic has shown the crucial role of Wi-Fi in strengthening social and economic resilience by enabling remote work and learning, telemedicine, and maintaining connections among people and things across the globe.
+Below are illustrations of broad sets of applicability for the improvements that are envisioned for the 802.11bn project.

 A study conducted by the Wi-Fi Alliance® [1] predicts that the global Wi-Fi economy will reach almost $5 trillion by 2025, a 150% rise from 2018.
 Residential Wi-Fi providing Internet access and connecting devices at home are estimated to be worth $2.2 trillion.
 Enterprise Wi-Fi deployments that support a significant portion of enterprise broadband traffic and improve operational efficiency are estimated at a value of $1.6 trillion.
 Furthermore, the availability of up to 1200 MHz of spectrum in the 6 GHz in many regions of the world is expected to drive technological competitiveness and pave the way to devices and services of the future.